Find a Lender-Approved Local Conveyancer in Canford Heath

 • Woodstock Property Law Limited, 3 Woodstock Road, Poole, Dorset, BH14 8DS

-• Accepting the sale proceeds and sending funds to the owner, the estate agent and paying off the mortgage (where relevant)
+• Receiving sale proceeds and wiring funds to the owner, the estate agent and other relevant parties (if appropriate)

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.